PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "The only thing old boy," the Duke said, the smile dropping from his face, "Is my Uncle.
 He will take it hard.
 He will come for revenge."

 "No worries, Weeveston.
-I can handle your Uncle Torvalds."
+I can handle your Uncle Torvald."

 "I wish you would."

 "As a favor to you, I am happy to do it," said the Wizard.
-The he said, "Bon Voyage!" gave a half-bow, and, in the way of Wizards, disappeared in puff of smoke.
+Then he said, "Bon Voyage!" gave a half-bow, and, in the way of Wizards, disappeared in puff of smoke.

 He appeared, quietly, with no smoke or fanfare, in the shadows of a warehouse building along the River Swift.
 That had gone surprisingly well, thought Dimsbury.
 It would have pained him to have killed his old grammar school mate Weeveston.
 Not much, but it is worth something to avoid even a momentary pang.
 To attack the city without resistance, well, that would mean his magnificent Orcs would not have their numbers greatly reduced by tonight's adventure.
 Pleased with himself, Dimsbury thought of turning his sights on the wider world.

 Ah, but ambition would wait until he had isolated the very source of magic.
 And this attack would grant him the peace and quiet in which he needed to work.
 One good long push at the end, and he felt confident he would have it within his grasp.
 Everything, really.
-For who could resist a man with limitless power in his grasp?
+For who could resist a man with limitless power?

 But tonight.
 A respite from his labors.
-His feed carried him south.
-He knew a of a place --  not the finest establishment, or even reputable by the standards of a privileged Mercian upbringing, it is true -- but he had been living on things grown in a cave.
-Slimy things prepared by clumsy creatures who did not possess a human palate.
-So it didn't take much to impress Dimsbury these days.
+His feet carried him south.
+He knew a of a place -- not the finest establishment, or even reputable by the standards of a privileged Mercian upbringing, it is true --- but as he had been living on things grown in a cave, it would do.

 Yes, a fine roast leg of lamb.
 Then a pleasant walk to a hilltop from which to watch the city burn.
 The only thing to regret was that would not have good company to enjoy such a delightful evening with.
 The sacrifices he made for his work were many.

-# 5
+# 5 -- The Bent Eelpout

 Boltac dragged the unconscious Farm Boy out of his shop.
-As soon as the boy's feet were clear, he dropped him on the ground, and locked the front door.
-Boltac looked around, for a place to ditch the kid.
-Across the street, he saw an empty bench in front of the Bent Eelpout Tavern.
+He looked around for a place to ditch the kid.
+Across the street he saw an empty bench in front of the Bent Eelpout Tavern.
 Perfect, thought Boltac.
 He'll be just another drunk on a bench, sleeping it off.

-As he dragged the lad across the street, Boltac muttered, "What were you thinking?
+As he dragged the lad across the street, Boltac muttered to himself, "What were you thinking?
 Loan you a sword?
 Are you crazy?
 Well, of course you're crazy.
-Forget I asked" With much grunting, Boltac propped the lad up on the bench.
+Forget I asked."
+With much grunting, Boltac propped the lad up on the bench.
 He looked up at the hideous, twisted fish on the Tavern's faded sign and a longing for ale filled him.

 "Look kid," he said to the gently snoring Farm Boy on the bench, "It's for your own good.
 I mean, if you didn't see that coming, you're not going to see anything else coming.
 And that wasn't even tricky.
 You know what's tricky?
 Adventures are tricky."
 Boltac sighed heavily.
 "Believe me, go back to the farm."

-Boltac watched the sleep.
-Now that the boy was he was unconscious he seemed even younger.
+Boltac watched the sleeping boy for a moment.
+Unconscious he seemed even younger.
 "Okay, no charge for the concussion.
 And you're welcome," Boltac said.
 Then he went inside.

-# 6

 "Asarah, my love!"
 Boltac bellowed before the door had even had a chance to close behind him, "I have come to rescue from all of this."

 The hurried, hard-working, yet beautiful mistress of the Inn, turned away from a table she was clearing.
-When she saw who it was, the professional smile fell from her face and she asked, "And who's going to rescue you?"
+She flung a lock of dark hair out of her face and saw that it was Boltac.
+Her professional smile fell from her face and she asked, "And who's going to rescue you?"

-Boltac climbed up on a bar stool, and said, "No, no. I mean it this time.
+Boltac climbed up on a bar stool and said, "No, no. I mean it this time.
 I have come to sweep you away from all this pointless drudgery.
 We shall journey to a far kingdom where I am Lord and Master and you will be my Queen."

-Asarah threw her thick, black mane of hair back from her face with her free hand.
-She walked behind the bar and, setting her hands on the well-worn wooden top, asked, "Whattya want Boltac?"
+Asarah walked behind the bar and setting her hands on the well-worn wooden top.
+"Whattya want Boltac?"

+Eying the beautiful, dark-haired woman before him, Boltac had the courage to tell the truth because it would play as a joke.
 "Only you my love."

-"Yeah, well, all you got is money.
-I ain't for sale.
+"Yeah, well, all you've got is money, Boltac.
+And I ain't for sale.
 Now what are you having?"

 "Asarah, can I borrow an ale?"